 Number of Hours

-The total number of mentored hours an Interpreter Intern receives depend largely on the intern’s own motivation and skill level.
-However, past interns have gotten between 20 and 30 mentored hours of experience during our week of camp.
+The total number of mentored hours an Interpreter Intern receives depends largely on the intern’s own motivation and skill level.
+Depending on the specific requirements of their ITP, past interns have been able to count anywhere from 25 to 75 hours.

 Completed applications must be received by April 30.
 Priority will be given to applicants who have volunteered with Deaf Camps, Inc. in the past.
 Applicants will be notified of selection decisions no later than May 15.
 The number of applicants accepted will depend upon the availability of certified mentors.